jenn2318/Final-Project-/docs/index.md

 ## Application Purpose:
 This app was important to us to create as we believe parking is a huge concern and an issue in Atlanta and in most major cities.
 An application that will give users location details and ratings and other information will be helpful in choosing a safe and close proximity parking lot when attending events or just running everyday errands.

-Trello Screenshot: Still Working On This To Show Up
+Trello Screenshot: Still Working On This To Show Up/ Pushing To Master Cleaning Up Merge Conflict
 ![trello](public/assets/trello_screenshot.jpeg)

 Github Link: https://github.com/jenn2318/Final-Project-